ScallyBag/Picochess-Live-System/README.md

 This repositotry is only for code reference - it won't be a fully 3.0 version because of the github restrictions (25MB each file and less than 100 files in one folder) so don't expect to be able to use this repository as a working picochess version as a lot of (non source) fiels are missing for a working V3.

-You can find more information i these follwong threads:
+You can find more information in these follwong threads:

 1. The hardware I use: https://groups.google.com/g/picochess/c/jC-EEwEd15M